Constraining the number of fundamental quantum degrees of freedom using gravity

-The scenario with the massive particle in a spatial superposition is more intriguing.
-We therefore consider a \textit{Gedanken} experiment wherein the interferometric setup in Fig.~\ref{fig:ged_chain} represents the underlying physical scenario.
+Therefore, we consider a \textit{Gedanken} experiment wherein the interferometric setup in Fig.~\ref{fig:ged_chain} represents the underlying physical setting.
 At first, the beamsplitter $BS_1$ prepares the massive particle in a spatial superposition $|+_{\tilde{r}} \rangle = \frac{1}{\sqrt{2}}\big[|\tilde{r}_1\rangle + |\tilde{r}_2\rangle \big]$, where $|\tilde{r}_1\rangle, |\tilde{r}_2\rangle$ are two positional states near the EQS, which are assumed to be orthogonal.
 If the spatial superposition is prepared sufficiently slowly for each amplitude of the spatial DOF, the EQS will remain in the ground state associated with the particle's position, leading to the following entangled state:

-Note that, as the position of the massive particle is now a quantum degree of freedom, the Hamiltonian for the total system is not compatible with a single, classical spacetime metric \footnote{A simplified version of the required Hamiltonian, sufficient to account for the positional states of the massive particle involved in the experiment, is {$\sum_{i=1}^L \sum_{j=1}^2\sqrt{-g^j_{00}(x_i)} |\tilde{r}_j\rangle \langle \tilde{r}_j| \otimes h_i$, where $g^j_{00}(x_i)\equiv g_{00}(x_i-\tilde{r}_j)$} denotes the metric associated with the massive particle at position $\tilde{r}_j$}.
-Importantly, we resort to regime of low energy, which allows us to incorporate the effect of GR as a redshift in the Hamiltonian of a quantum system, without requiring explicit quantization of the metric.